dgruber/ubercluster/README.md

     $ uc run --arg=123 /bin/sleep

+#### Upload the job file and execute it

+With recent check-ins also file staging is partially supported.
+By using the **upload** flag of the **run** command, the file is first uploaded to the "uploads" directory (per default a subdirectory of where you are starting the proxy) by http, then marked as executable.

+Other file staging capabilities are accessible by the **uc fs** command.

+    $ uc run --upload=testjob.sh testjob.sh

-#### ...and now in the "cluster1" cluster, adding a job name and selecting a queue (default is "all.q"):
+#### ...and now let it run in the "cluster1" cluster, adding a job name and selecting a queue (default is "all.q"):

     $ uc --cluster=cluster1 run --queue=all.q --name=MyName --arg=123 /bin/sleep